Evaluation of Surrogate Endpoints Based on Meta-Analysis with Surrogate Indices: Individual-Participant Data in a Meta-Analysis

 In this section, we formalize the data-generating mechanism underlying the MA framework for evaluating surrogate endpoints.
 This data-generating mechanism is applicable to the canonical MA framework but is more general and formal than what is typically presented \parencite[e.g,][]{buyse2000validation, alonso2016applied}.
-This degree of generality is not required for the canonical MA framework but is necessary for the novel approach proposed in this paper.
-We first introduce the data-generating mechanism for the individual-patient data from a single trial and then extend this to a population of trials.
+This degree of generality is required for the novel approach proposed in this paper.
+We first introduce the data-generating mechanism for the individual-participant data from a single trial and then extend this to a population of trials.
 We then discuss models and target parameters from a general perspective.

-We assume that all mappings introduced in this section are measurable with respect to the relevant measurable space.
-In some contexts, we refer to these mappings as random variables or random elements.